-- I. Acceptance of cash or any other item, given to an employee for the purpose of compromising an employee's position, is not permitted.
-Acceptance of gifts where there is no attempt to influence an employee's official position, such as a gift from a visiting dignitary, may be allowed but only with permission from the Chief of Police. - J. Employees shall submit all necessary reports on time and in accordance with established Department procedures.
+- H. Acceptance of cash or any other item, given to an employee for the purpose of compromising an employee's position, is not permitted.
+Acceptance of gifts where there is no attempt to influence an employee's official position, such as a gift from a visiting dignitary, may be allowed, but only with permission from the Chief of Police. - I. Employees shall submit all necessary reports on time and in accordance with established Department procedures.
 Reports submitted by employees shall be truthful and complete, and no employee shall knowingly enter, or cause to be entered, any inaccurate, false, or improper information.
 Employees shall treat the official business of the Department as confidential.
 Information regarding official business shall be disseminated only to those for whom it is intended in accordance with established Department procedures.
-Employees shall not divulge the identity of persons giving confidential information, except as authorized by proper authority. - K. A uniformed or plainclothes officer shall provide name, radio number and agency, upon request if the request does not interfere with an investigation or jeopardize the officer's safety.
-Plainclothes officers should present a badge prior to taking police action.
-Plainclothes officers should wear a visible form of identification when interacting with other police officers in tactical situations and special events.
-When a plainclothes officer is challenged by a uniformed police officer, the responsibility lies with the plainclothes officer to establish his or her identification and to have it acknowledged by the uniformed officer. - L. During the Pledge of Allegiance and the National Anthem, the United States flag shall be honored with a military salute by uniformed personnel.
+Employees shall not divulge the identity of persons giving confidential information, except as authorized by proper authority. - J. A uniformed or plainclothes officer shall provide name, radio number and agency, upon request if the request does not interfere with an investigation or jeopardize the officer's safety.
+Plainclothes officers shall present a badge prior to taking police action.
+Plainclothes officers shall wear a visible form of identification when interacting with other police officers in tactical situations and special events.
+When a plainclothes officers are challenged by a uniformed police officer, the responsibility lies with the plainclothes officers to establish their identification and to have it acknowledged by the uniformed officer.
+In emergency or tactical operations where immediate identification is not feasible, the officer shall provide reasonable identification upon request as soon as possible.
+Officers shall verbally identify themselves when engaged in official duties while on the phone. - K. During the Pledge of Allegiance and the National Anthem, the United States flag shall be honored with a military salute by uniformed personnel.
 Personnel not in uniform are to stand at attention and place their right hand over their heart.
 Personnel should face the flag during the Pledge of Allegiance and/or National Anthem.
-If there is no flag displayed, personnel should face the music.
+If there is no flag displayed, personnel should face the music. - L. Employees are required to carry department identification cards containing the employee's photograph.
+Employees shall provide their name and agency contact information upon request.
+Employees shall verbally identify themselves over the telephone.